zachalbert/ldthw/_color/001-color-overview.md

 Though modern color theory is rooted in study, experiment, and observation, it should never be a prison.
 The final metric to judge your command of color theory is your ability to faithfully produce aesthetically pleasing color combinations.

 As you go through these exercises, trust your own perceptions of what you find pleasing.
-You are the authority on your personal aesthetic.
-At the same time, develop your sense for what your target audience finds aesthetically pleasing. <mark>When doing design, the aesthetic values of your audience should take priority over your own. <i>&larr; Feels like this idea is important enough to emphasize somehow, maybe unpack in its own paragraph...</i></mark>
+You are the authority on your personal aesthetic, which will develop over time the more you practice.

+At the same time, develop your sense for what your target audience finds aesthetically pleasing.
+When doing design, **the aesthetic values of your audience should take priority over your own.**

 <!--more-->
 ## Exercise